F5Networks/f5-appsvcs-templates/README.md

 ## Development

-`npm` commands should be run in the iappslx subdirectory, not at the top-level.
+Various script used during development are accessed through `npm`:

 * To check for lint errors run `npm run lint`
 * To run unit tests use `npm test`

-Both of these are run as part of the CI pipeline for this repo.
+Both of these are also run as part of the CI pipeline for this project.

 ### Building